ThreatLinker: An NLP-based Methodology to Automatically Estimate CVE Relevance for CAPEC Attack Patterns: Related Work

 \section{Related Work}

 Different works in the literature investigate the integration of various cybersecurity knowledge bases for comprehensive threat analysis~\cite{kaloroumakis2021toward,nair2022mapping}.
-Among them, some solutions propose the usage of ontologies like Zhu et al.~\cite{zhu2019research}, who standardize the relationships between vulnerabilities and weaknesses, Stellios et al.~\cite{stellios2021assessing} who develop a methodology to identify critical attack paths in cyber-physical systems, and Lee et al.~\cite{lee2020practical} who introduce a cyber kill chain-based analysis method to create a formal vulnerability-analysis system.
-Similarly, other approaches leverage information retrieval~\cite{kotenko2015capec,ruohonen2018toward}, such as Xianghui et al.~\cite{xianghui2015research}, who leverage the relationships between CAPEC, CWE, and CVE databases for improved threat analysis.
+Among them, some solutions propose the usage of ontologies like Zhu et al.~\cite{zhu2019research}, who standardize the relationships between vulnerabilities and weaknesses, and Stellios et al.~\cite{stellios2021assessing}, who develop a methodology to identify critical attack paths in cyber-physical systems.
+Similarly, Lee et al.~\cite{lee2020practical} introduce a formal system for cyber kill chain-based analysis, while Ghosh et al.~\cite{ghosh2025cve} use NLP to learn vulnerability evaluation from the vulnerability history of medical devices to build an ontology portfolio.
+Other approaches leverage information retrieval~\cite{kotenko2015capec,ruohonen2018toward}, such as Xianghui et al.~\cite{xianghui2015research}, who leverage the relationships between CAPEC, CWE, and CVE databases for improved threat analysis.